Breast Augmentation Calgary

 More about the Breast Augmentation Procedure

-Breast implants are cohesive gel implants that are placed behind each breast, underneath either breast tissue or the chest wall muscle.
-The procedure lasts one to two hours and is typically performed with general anesthesia, although local anesthesia combined with a sedative is also possible.
+Breast implants are cohesive gel implants that are placed behind each breast, underneath the chest wall muscle.
+The procedure lasts one to two hours and is performed with general anesthesia.
 After breast enlargement surgery the patient’s bustline may be increased by one or more cup sizes.

 Incisions can be made in inconspicuous places on the breast to minimize scar visibility (in the armpit, in the crease on the underside of the breast, or around the areola, the dark skin around the nipple).
 Dr. Frank prefers the incision around the bottom part of the nipple, due to the fact the scar hides the best and gives Dr. Frank the best access to perform the surgery.
 The breast is then lifted, creating a pocket into which the implant is inserted.